I suck as an Indie. I’ll admit it. Not as an author, but as a promoter.

 After helping Max get published, I was inspired to finish my book.
 I made the changes and uploaded the new file.

-Previously, I got caught up in the issues I was having (and am still having) regarding the 30% tax withholding rate, but after realizing that I should just finish preparing my book for printing, and worry about the taxation issue afterwards, that is exactly what I did.
+Previously, I got caught up in the issues I was having (and am still having) regarding the 30% tax withholding rate, but after realizing that I should just finish preparing my book for printing, and worry about the taxation issue afterward, that is exactly what I did.

 Plus, I wanted to move forward with submitting a copy to the Library and Archives Canada.

 Physical Copy Will Become Part of Canadian Heritage

 After publishing Risky Issues at the end of June 2014, I learned I had to — by law — submit a physical copy to Library and Archives Canada (I’m Canadian).
 Yesterday, I ordered several copies of my finalized book, so that I can finally do this.

 Also, I plan on autographing a few and selling them… for an increased amount, of course!
 If you are interested in obtaining a copy for yourself, please email me at lorrainemariereguly (at) gmail.com so that we can discuss a price.
 The price will depend on where in the world you are and how much it will cost for me to ship a book to you.